Descent-Collective/protocol-core/README.md

 ## Collateral & Adapters 💶

-Collateral is the foundation of NGNx and NGNx creation is not possible without it.
+Collateral is the foundation of xNGN and xNGN creation is not possible without it.
 There are many potential candidates for collateral, whether native ether, ERC20 tokens, other fungible token standards like ERC777, non-fungible tokens, or any number of other financial instruments.
 For now,